Green Left (newspaper)

-Green Left, previously known as Green Left Weekly, is an Australian socialist newspaper, written by progressive activists to "present the views excluded by the big business media".
+Green Left, previously known as Green Left Weekly, is an Australian socialist newspaper, written by activists to, according to itself, "present the views excluded by the big business media".
 The newspaper was founded in 1990.
 Green Left is the de facto newspaper of the Socialist Alliance.

 Overview

 The newspaper is a notionally independent Australian source of local, national and international news, and provides left-wing analysis and debate.
 In an editorial in the first issue, Green Left Weekly stated: